Prescribed Burning in Progress

 Prescribed Fire: an Essential Tool

 Research has shown that thinning followed by prescribed fire is the best way to make our forests healthier.
 Prescribed burns make our forests more resilient, create homes for a diversity of wildlife, and keep our community safer from future wildfire.

-We share our community's concerns regarding health, visibility and livability related to smoke produced by prescribed fires.
+We share our community's concerns regarding health, visibility, and livability related to smoke produced by prescribed fires.
 And we know that prescribed burns are a critical step in forest restoration.
-Research shows that in addition to sustaining important forest ecosystem functions, they significantly reduce the likelihood of out-of-control fires, the kind that mean danger for our communities and hazardous air for weeks at a time.
+Research shows that in addition to sustaining important forest ecosystem functions, they significantly reduce the likelihood of out-of-control fires, the kind that means danger for our communities and hazardous air for weeks at a time.

 - All prescribed burns must comply with the Oregon Smoke Management Plan to minimize impacts to communities and sensitive individuals.

 - For Central Oregonians, our choice is not between "lots of fire" or "no fire".
 We must choose between an unhealthy forest full of nearly a century of unburned fuel, or a restored forest that is resilient to the natural process of fire.
 Smoke is part of that natural process.
 So some smoke in the air is often a sign that important forest restoration work is getting done in a forest near you.